 The ever-changing world of HR policies can be exhausting for any company, big or small.
-Keeping up with these changing laws is almost an entire job in itself, because getting caught out and not knowing the latest policies can potentially lead to some disastrous scenarios.
+Keeping up with employee compliance among changing laws is almost an entire job in itself.
+Because getting caught out not knowing the latest policies can potentially lead to some disastrous scenarios.

 In fact, staying on top of these issues is so draining for most companies that over 90% of companies hire third party assistance when it comes to understanding the latest on compliance laws.